dannycho7/RTP_Latest/README.md

 8) To run batch queries: Enter all the queries (1 per line) in a .txt file and run the following command:

-`./run_batch_query.sh <query_file>`
+`./run_batch_query.sh <query_file_path>`

 **Note:** The package can only currently support conjunctive queries.
-Thus, there needs to be atleast 2 words in each query.
+Thus, there needs to be at least 2 words in each query.

 9) To run single queries: Run the following command:

 `./run_single_query.sh "<query>" <top_k> `

 **Note:** The package can only currently support conjunctive queries.
-Thus, there needs to be atleast 2 words in the query.
+Thus, there needs to be at least 2 words in the query.

 Dataset Format:
 ------------